U.S. stocks end mixed as Dow recovers on strong economic data

-The Dow was lifted by industrial heavyweights, including Boeing and Caterpillar Inc..
-Boeing jumped 3.1% as industry sources said the planemaker has drawn up preliminary plans to increase in 737 MAX output to as many as 42 jets a month in fall 2022..
+The Dow was lifted by industrial heavyweights, including Boeing (BA.N) and Caterpillar Inc. (CAT.N).
+Boeing jumped 3.1% as industry sources said the planemaker has drawn up preliminary plans to increase in 737 MAX output to as many as 42 jets a month in fall 2022. read more .

-Banks, including Goldman Sachs, and JP Morgan , also supported the Dow.
+Banks, including Goldman Sachs [RIC:RIC:GSGSC.UL], and JP Morgan (JPM.N), also supported the Dow.

-The S&P 500 pared its earlier gains, down 0.08% to 4,155.86, marking the index’s drop for a second consecutive week.
-Information technology and consumer discretionary led the selloff while economy-linked financials and energy posted biggest sectoral gains.
+The S&P 500 pared its earlier gains, down 0.08% to 4,155.86, marking the index's drop for a second consecutive week.
+Information technology (.SPLRCD) and consumer discretionary (.SPLRCD) led the selloff while economy-linked financials (.SPSY) and energy (.SPNY) posted biggest sectoral gains.

 Analysts expect the rotation trades to continue to play out with the vaccine rollouts and reopening of the economy.